 The mascot for Pokémon Sapphire, Kyogre is one of the best Water types in the game despite a less than stellar movepool.
 It has also been available in Raids multiple times and as a Research Breakthrough Reward, so you probably have a couple in your roster.
 To take on Entei, you'll want your Kyogre to know Waterfall and Surf.

 The final Evolution of Gen I's Rhyhorn, Rhyperior performs very well against Entei.
-Common enough before but after getting its own Community Day, there's no excuse not to have a whole team of Rhyperior.
+It was common enough before but after getting its own Community Day, there's no excuse not to have a whole team of Rhyperior.
 As a Ground and Rock type, it takes half damage from Fire, but double from Steel.
-Its Community Day exclusive move, Rock Wrecker is ideal for this Raid, but if you don't have the Elite TM to spare, Stone Edge will also work well.
+Mud-Slap and its Community Day exclusive move, Rock Wrecker is ideal for this Raid, but if you don't have the Elite TM to spare, Earthquake is a decent substitute.

 Although Gen I's Kingler isn't quite as durable as Kyogre, it has better moves and great stats.
 It can technically do more damage per second, plus as an Evolution of a common Gen I Pokémon, it's much easier to obtain, leaving tons of Candy for powering up.
 As a Water type, it resists all of Entei's moves.
 The moveset you're looking for is Bubble and Crabhammer.